windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/2.1/console/custom-commands.md

 }
 ```

-Then type `php bin/console -h` will see our new command:
+Then type `php windwlaker -h` will see our new command:

 ``` bash
 Commands: